theteamaei/theteamaei/README.md

 # TheTeamAei

-The Official Website of TeamAei
+The Official Website of TheTeamAei

-## Description

-This represents the TeamAei.
-All of the events and updates will be displayed here.

 ## Members